AARP Eye Center

 There are many ways for volunteers to stay connected with AARP Massachusetts.
-Get involved at one of our virtual meetings and join phone calls to learn more about how you can make a difference in the lives of the 50 plus population!
+Get involved at one of our virtual meetings and join phone calls to learn more about how you can make a difference in the lives of people 50 plus!

 Working with a network of volunteers, help build AARP presence in Massachusetts by planning events and engagements, collaborating with community partners, and educating members and non-members on health and financial security to help people live their best lives.
 Monthly virtual meeting occurs on the 3rd Friday of each month.